borkweb/products-test-automation/dev/local-testing-env.md

 dev/tric serve 8888
 ```

-The above command will start the stack, install a fresh copy of WordPress, set it up to look for plugins in the `dev/test/plugins` directory, and be served at `http://localhost:8888`.
+The above command will start the stack, install a fresh copy of WordPress, set it up to look for plugins in the `dev/_plugins` directory, and be served at `http://localhost:8888`.
+The stack will also create and scaffold the WordPress installation ins the `dev/_wordpress` directory if it does not exist already.

 You can stop the stack by running the following command: